StoryDevelopment/SCT/file/readme.md

+    BingLiuList

-BingLiuList is the dictionary of the emotional of words, negative or positive haoruopeng in this file , it contain the featue of event-sequence which had trained by 77.6 paper nagation is the dictionary of negation word pos_dic.json is the dictionary of pos-tag according to our label.
+the dictionary of the emotional of words, negative or positive

+    haoruopeng_cut_300

+it contain the featue of semantic-sequence from external knowledge

+    glove

+Include pretrained dictionaries we use glove-6b-100

+    tag

+Contains our extracted data information for final statistics.